lingonsaft/lingon-points/README.md

 # lingon-points

-Points mirco service for lingonsaft
+Micro service for lingonsaft points system built with Firebase and micro